 What is the purpose of this document?

-This privacy notice describes how we collect and use personal information about you in accordance with the General Data Protection Regulation (GDPR) during and after the time when you apply for a position with us.
+This privacy notice describes how we collect and use personal information about you in accordance with UK data protection law during and after the time when you apply for a position with us.
 If you are successful in your application and accept the offer of a position with Wrigleys this Privacy Notice will no longer apply to you and our Privacy Notice for Employees will apply to your personal information thereafter.

 Wrigleys is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 This notice applies specifically to prospective employees, workers, vacation scheme students and contractors.
 It does not form part of any contract of employment or other contract to provide services.
 We may update this notice at any time.
 It is recommended that you read this notice so that you are aware of how and why we are using your personal data.